ubernostrum/django-registration/docs/quickstart.rst

 <install>`.

 The next steps will depend on which registration workflow you'd like to use.
-There are three workflows built in to django-registration;
+There two workflows built in to django-registration:
-one is included largely for backwards compatibility with older releases, while the other two are recommended for new installations.
-Those two are:

 * :ref:`The HMAC activation workflow <hmac-workflow>`, which implements a two-step process: a user signs up, then is emailed an